 Free Gardening Journal Templates – Common Sense Home Garden Planning Kit

-I’ve put together my gardening journal templates as a free “thank you” download for those who join the Common Sense Gardening group.
+I’ve put together my gardening journal templates as a free “thank you” download for our subscribers.
 The templates are available as an MS Excel workbook and printable PDF.
 (There are also instructions on the download page for those who are using Macs or don’t have Excel, but would still like the version that they can edit.)

 The Common Sense Home Garden Planning Kit Includes: